kalanaHA/ElectroGrid-ClientSide/README.md

 # How to execute the project?
 Import the ElectroGrid_Clientside DB then clone the project and after it become cloned by using apache tomcat server the project can be executed.
-Execute the Index.jsp file through apache tomcat server and when the login user interface appear give the username and password which have been stated below.

--  Username: kalana
--  Password :it20151492

 #  Link  To GadgetBadget_clientside Database
 https://github.com/kalanaHA/ElectroGrid-ClientSide/blob/master/DataBase/electrogrid.sql